 Enough of the reviews.
 You know what swimming pool product you want to buy.

-So, when it comes to the Black Friday pools deals of 2019 you just want the best deal available.
+So, when it comes to the Black Friday pools deals of 2020 you just want the best deal available.
 You want to buy your pool products with a large percent off.
-It’s over now.
-Come back in 2020.
+Update: Deals for 2020 are not live yet.

 Nobody likes swimming in a freezing cold swimming pool and there is a fair chance you are currently fed up with this exact situation.

 The next pain you may have experienced is trying to decide which pool heater is right for you and your pool.

 We have reviewed the most common pool heaters on the market today to help answer your questions and allow you to quickly and easily make your purchase decision today.
 Continue reading

 Along the way, we have found several great ideas, tips and tricks to get the most out of your pool and pool heater ownership.

 We have compiled these into a list (not in any specific order).